-You will need to experiment with the quantities because it is difficult to gauge how much of the THC you lost in the aging of your marijuana.
-It could be negligible or it could be that you lost almost all of the THC.
+You will need to experiment with the quantities because it is difficult to gauge how much of the THC you lost in aging your marijuana.
+It could be negligible, or it could be that you lost almost all of the THC.
 Many factors, such as how the weed was stored and how old it is, come into play.
 If you want to extend the life and potency of your marijuana, it is important to store it properly.

 If you want a great pot brownie recipe, we have one on our blog that I think you will enjoy.

 Cannabis concentrates made from old weed will require more marijuana than you would need with marijuana that isn't too old.
 If this seems like a recurring theme in this article, it's because older weed loses potency over time.
-You will need to make up for this, or accept a weaker end result.
+You will need to make up for this or accept a weaker result.

 If you want to learn more about cannabis concentrates, check out our blog post on the potency of cannabis concentrates.

 Old weed can become very dry.
-When this happens your weed can taste off and be harsh to smoke.
+When this happens, your weed can taste off and be harsh to smoke.
 So what can you do?
 You can rehydrate dried-out weed using fresh weed, a humidity pack, or a citrus peel.

-- Fresh Weed: Put your dried-out weed in a container with your fresh weed.
+- Fresh weed: Put your dried-out weed in a container with your fresh weed.
 The moisture from your fresh weed will transfer to your dried-out weed.
-This is not the most reliable, or fastest way, to rehydrate old weed.
+This is not the most reliable or fastest way to rehydrate old weed.
 It will serve to help out if you do not have access to the other methods.

-- Use a Citrus Peel: Using a citrus peel is a pretty popular method of trying to rehydrate your dry cannabis.
-You take a small strip of skin from citrus fruit (lemon, orange, lime, etc) and place it in a sealed jar with your weed.
+- Use a citrus peel: Using a citrus peel is a pretty popular method of trying to rehydrate your dry cannabis.
+You take a small strip of skin from citrus fruit (lemon, orange, lime, etc.) and place it in a sealed jar with your weed.
 Open the container twice over the day to let fresh air in and overly humid air out.
 Smoke your weed within 24 hours.

 You will need to make sure you have proper storage to mitigate the effects of humidity, temperature, light, loss of THC, loss of flavor, and the degradation of cannabinoids.
 Also, you do not want to store your weed in plastic as it can cause your weed to "sweat" and lose moisture.

-It should be noted that the period of time in which cannabis remains fresh has yet to be accurately identified.
+It should be noted that the period in which cannabis remains fresh has yet to be accurately identified.
 For this reason, you should always inspect your weed first after a long period of storage.